ulrichga/Lfab_QTL/analysis/2-6_prepQTL/README.md

 The resulting phenotype data frame is saved as ./results/prepQTL/phenotypes_reduced.txt
 ## Step 4
 Run the 02_analyse_phenotypes.R script.
 This script is used to calculate a corrected phenotype variable.
 A new version of the phenotype data is then saved as ./results/prepQTL/phenotypes_corrected.txt.
-It additionally outputs a summary of the model used to calculate the residuals which are considered corrected phenotype as ./results/prepQTL/zeroinfl_model.
+It additionally outputs a summary of the model used to calculate the residuals which are considered corrected phenotype as ./results/prepQTL/zeroinfl_model. **This should only be executed if step 3 is completed**.
 ```
 dos2unix ./analysis/2-6_prepQTL/02_analyse_phenotypes.R
 bsub -W 1:00 -R "rusage[mem=300]" "module load new gcc/4.8.2 r/3.5.1
 R --vanilla --slave < ./analysis/2-6_prepQTL/02_analyse_phenotypes.R > out"
 ```
 ## Step 5
 Run the 03_make_Rqtl_input.R script.
-This script uses the edited linkage map, the input file for MSTmap (MSTinput.txt) and the corrected phenotypes to make an input file that can be used for analysis with R/qtl (./results/prepQTL/Rqtlin.csv).
+This script uses the edited linkage map, the input file for MSTmap (MSTinput.txt) and the corrected phenotypes to make an input file that can be used for analysis with R/qtl (./results/prepQTL/Rqtlin.csv). **This should only be executed if step 4 is completed**.
 ```
 dos2unix ./analysis/2-6_prepQTL/03_make_Rqtl_input.R
 bsub -W 1:00 -R "rusage[mem=200]" "module load new gcc/4.8.2 r/3.5.1
 R --vanilla --slave < ./analysis/2-6_prepQTL/03_make_Rqtl_input.R > out"
 ```
 ## Step 6
 Run the 04_Rqtl_santiy_check.R script.
 This script performs some standard sanity checks implemented in the qtl package and finally outputs a list of SNPs that will be used in the QTL mapping and an R/qtl input file that will be used in the QTL analysis.
-The list of SNPs will also be used to estimate genotyping error.
+The list of SNPs will also be used to estimate genotyping error. **This should only be executed if step 5 is completed**.
 ```
 dos2unix ./analysis/2-6_prepQTL/04_Rqtl_santiy_check.R
 bsub -W 1:00 -R "rusage[mem=200]" "module load new gcc/4.8.2 r/3.5.1